Easiest - Intermediate

 The Lake Dunstan Trail flaunts the best of Central Otago's natural beauty and begins from the quaint township of Clyde (or Cromwell).

-The trail seeps with history from the bygone gold rush days, and as you cycle or walk the easy 55km ride (Grade 1-2) alongside the beautiful teal waters of Lake Dunstan, the Kawarau River, and the Clutha River it will become clear to see why many early settlers chose to reside in this region.
+The trail seeps with history from the bygone gold rush days, and as you cycle or walk the easy to intermediate 55km ride (Grade 1-3) alongside the beautiful teal waters of Lake Dunstan, the Kawarau River, and the Clutha River it will become clear to see why many early settlers chose to reside in this region.

 Sample cherries and nectarines during the summer and spring months and enjoy some locally produced Central Otago wines.